microsoft/fluentui-react-native/packages/experimental/Button/src/FAB/SPEC.md

 The `FAB` component has two slots, or parts.
 The slots behave as follows:

-- `root` - The outer container representing the `Button` itself that wraps everything passed via the `children` prop.
+- `root` - The outer container representing the `FAB` itself that wraps everything passed via the `children` prop.
 - `icon` - If specified, renders an `icon` either before or after the `children` as specified by the `iconPosition` prop.
 - `content` - If specified, renders the first entry of `children` as text.

-The slots can be modified using the `compose` function on the `Button`.
+The slots can be modified using the `compose` function on the `FAB`.
 For more information on using the `compose` API, please see [this page](../../../../framework/composition/README.md).

 ### Props